IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Player's head being visable while wearing Space Diver Armor

+-Doom Harbinger not scaling properly in expert mode (base HP lowered to 25000 to make up for this)

 -Improper speed increases accross all armors and accessories (thanks Qwerty3.14!)

--Mangrove Orbs not doing Magic damage from the Mangrove staff, Mangrove Staff and Mangrove Armor Set Bonus not being seperate projectiles, reduced Mangrove Staff mana costs (also Qwerty3.14)
+-Mangrove Orbs not doing Magic damage from the Mangrove staff, Mangrove Staff and Mangrove Armor Set Bonus not being seperate projectiles (also Qwerty3.14)

--Fixed Fiery Shards dropping above hell
+-Fiery Shards dropping above hell

--Incorrect info on the Entropy Transmuter
+-Avali Scythe not recieving bonuses from throwing stats when thrown

+-An issue with Draken's "what's next" dialog option showing wrong results due to bad math

+-A bug involving going over the max Electric Charge if you were on a recharge delay

+-And oversight that caused the player to get sent back to the overworld from a dimension if they survived a fatal blow, they now only get sent back if they die

+-Removed unneeded leftover code off the Corrupted Tome that might have messed up the weapon (IE an accidental alt fire ability)

+-An oversight where the Cosmic Grasp wasn't creating explosions in the proper locations

+-A few errors and missing things from the Prismal Ore tile

+-FIxed Photosyte not being able to be placed due to having no use style

+-Contagion's Item sprite facing the wrong way

+-Some debuffs that shouldn't be nurse "heal"able

 -Spelling mistakes

--Tiding up code, making better use of Radians, fixed netcode for a few weapons
+-Tiding up code, making better use of Radians, fixed netcode for a few weapons, and various other smaller bug fixes